-“Selena y Los Dinos: A Family’s Legacy” (Netflix, streaming) incorporates home videos and other unseen footage in telling the story of the Queen of Tejano.
+“Selena y Los Dinos: A Family’s Legacy” (Netflix, streaming) incorporates home videos and other unseen footage of her early life in the family band in telling the story of the Queen of Tejano.

 The second episode of Ken Burns’ “The American Revolution” (PBS, 8 p.m., check local listings) follows George Washington taking command of the Continental Army as Congress declares American Independence in July 1776.